Pending & Active: int(41)

 -Lynsey Steinbach, DPT - Peoria, IL

-Very, Very helpful clinically and gives you skills that you can bring to clinic on Monday
+Very, Very helpful clinically and gives you skills that you can bring to the clinic on Monday.

 -Chelsea Holt, PT, DPT - Louisville, CO

 Great class!
 It definitely increased my interest in pursuing further pelvic floor education.

 -Alison Hayman, PT, DPT, OCS - New York, NY

 I can practice this information and help my patients right away.
 This course has also opened me to directions that will enhance my ability to capture value for my profession and help many more people.